 Construction of Phase I and Phase II of the reinforced concrete bunkers (for disposal of solidified radioactive leachate and other contaminated materials) has been completed.
 Approximately 750,000 gallons of leachate were removed from within the landfill since current dewatering operations began in September 1998.
 Landfill dewatering operations were discontinued during early fall 2000.

-Construction of an interim cap to prevent water infiltration with a perimeter drainage system that includes the groundwater interceptor channel has been completed.
-To verify the drainage system does not negatively impact erosion rates, erosion monuments have been installed for monitoring the rate of erosion.
+Construction of an interim cap to prevent water infiltration with a perimeter drainage system that includes the groundwater interceptor channel was completed.
+To verify that the drainage system does not negatively impact erosion rates, erosion monuments have been installed for monitoring the rate of erosion.

 The completion of the Initial Remedial Phase was declared in October 2003 by EPA.
-This initiated the Interim Maintenance Period of operation that will be observed until stabilization data indicates MFP is ready for installation of a Final Cap.
-This next period of operation will be called the Final Closure Period.
+This initiated the Interim Maintenance Period of operation that was observed until stabilization data indicated that MFDS was ready for installation of a final cap.